Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 • Shipping restrictions

-This helps your team manage multi-region operations without scattered docs or spreadsheets.
+By centralizing this data in Shopify, your team can manage multi-region operations efficiently without relying on scattered spreadsheets or documents.

 Page, Blog, and Blog Post Metafields